 Giroud caps hot streak by spearheading Arsenal comeback

 Arsenal's Olivier Giroud makes an overhead attempt the goal of AFC Bournemouth during their English Premier League soccer match at the Vitality Stadium in Bournemouth, England, Tuesday Jan.
 3, 2017.
-Arsenal's Lucas Perez, right, celebrates scoring his side's second goal of the game against AFC Bournemouth during their English Premier League soccer match at the Vitality Stadium in Bournemouth, England, Tuesday Jan.
-3, 2017.
+LONDON - Olivier Giroud rescued Arsenal from embarrassment at Bournemouth, taking center stage for the London club yet again with his third game-changing contribution in nine days.

 Add your comments below